vodaiphuoc/NLP_job_searching/Readme.md

 7) \dt *.* list tables of all schemas
 8) Then you can run SQL statements, e.g., SELECT * FROM my_table;(Note: a statement must be terminated with semicolon ;)
 9) \q quit psql

-## Table list
-"Users", "SkillSets", "SeekerSkillSets, "Reviews", "JobTypes", "JobSkillSets", "JobPosts", "JobPostActivitys", "JobLocations", "ExperienceDetails", "EducationDetails", "Companys", "CVs", "BusinessStreams"

-To create all tables, in psql run command:
-\i path_to_create_tables.sql
-[Optional] To clear all tables in the database, in psql:
-DROP SCHEMA public CASCADE;
-To insert demo data into the database, run: python insert.py